-“These effects can last for as little as a few minutes or stretch on for a few hours,” says Marina Peredo, an associate clinical professor of dermatology at Mount Sinai Hospital, in New York City, with a private practice in Smithtown, New York.
-But there are a few things you can do to expedite the process of getting rid of those swollen, puffy crying eyes.
+“These effects can last for as little as a few minutes or stretch on for a few hours,” says Marina Peredo, MD, an associate clinical professor of dermatology at Mount Sinai Hospital in New York City.
+Fortunately, there are a few things you can do to expedite the process of getting rid of those swollen, puffy crying eyes.

-Next, zero in on your eyes: Steep green-tea bags in cold water for three to five minutes, squeeze out the excess water, then rest them over closed lids for 10 minutes.
+Next, zero in on your puffy eyes: Steep green tea bags in cold water for three to five minutes, squeeze out the excess water, then rest them over closed lids for 10 minutes.
 The antioxidant effect of the tea’s catechins constricts the blood vessels under the skin, deflating remaining puffiness.

 Still red?
 Relax with cold cucumber or potato slices over your eyes.
 As with the tea bags, the cold will tighten blood vessels.
-Also, “cucumbers contain powerful antioxidants that reduce irritation, while potatoes contain a skin-lightening enzyme called catecholase,” says optometrist Justin Bazan, a medical adviser for the Vision Council and the owner of Park Slope Eye, in Brooklyn.
+Also, “cucumbers contain powerful antioxidants that reduce irritation, while potatoes contain a skin-lightening enzyme called catecholase,” says optometrist Justin Bazan, a medical adviser for the Vision Council and the owner of Park Slope Eye in Brooklyn, N.Y.
 Either will relieve swelling, but starting with the cucumber and following up five minutes later with the potato will depuff and brighten the eye area.